Our Team of Teachers are Our No.1 Priority

 I’m Masami, an Accountant at the Osaka head office.
 I was in the service industry for over 10 years before I joined GLAD.
 So I’m still learning about accounting, but it’s always nice to learn something new and of course to meet new people.
 I’m looking forward to working with you soon!

 Hi!
 I’m Frank.
 I’m a hiring specialist here at GLAD.
 I hail from Washington State, a part of the US that has had a long history with Japan.
 After years of false starts, I finally made my way here nearly a decade ago to follow my own path.
 I’ve always been based out of Osaka; joining the GLAD team felt like a natural fit.
 Make the most out of the opportunities given to you!

-Chris – Osaka
+Kenta – Osaka

 Kumiko – Sendai

 Hi, I’m Kumiko.
 I’m a sales/coordinator of Sendai Branch Office in Miyagi prefecture.
 I was born in Sendai and grew up in Natori (a suburb of Sendai).
 I’ve just joined GLAD recently 2017, and I found working in GLAD would be the most exciting experience in my life!
 Nature in the Tohoku region (northern part of Honshu) is great, local foods are terrific and people are kind (a little bit shy sometimes though…).I’m sure you will enjoy life around here, so please join us!

 Chizu – Kanto